Dalek One Shoulders - The Walk-In Dalek at Llangollen

 Last Screen Use: 1967 - Evil of the Daleks

-Recent History: - Dalek Eight is an oddity of Dalek prop history.
-It was was the famously thin prop used in Evil of the Daleks with no real explanation of why it was constructed as it was.
-As the skirt was made thinner than a regular skirt the shoulders had to be made to fit.
-The shoulders were presumed junked sometime after Evil of the Daleks was filmed.
+Recent History: – Dalek Eight is an oddity of Dalek prop history.
+It consisted of the famously thin prop used only in Evil of the Daleks with no real explanation of why it was constructed the way it was.
+Stories abound that it was because a thin Dalek was needed to go through doors on location but existing telesnaps of the story would suggest that was not the case as a ‘normal’ Dalek can be seen passing through one.

 The Skirt